NOTICE

 A helping hand for women

-The Foundation offers women resources, training, support and access to a network to enable them to develop their self-confidence and their full professional potential.
+As an organization working for financial independence for women, the role of the Lise Watier Foundation is to offer women resources, training, support, and access to a network to enable them to develop their self-confidence and their full professional potential.

 Our intervention pillars